-All information on Form IT-205 should be for the calendar year January 1 through December 31, 2004, or for the fiscal year of the estate.
-If filing for a fiscal year, enter the month, day, and year the tax year began, and the month, day, and year that it ended at the top of the front page.
+All information on Form IT-205 should be for the calendar year January 1 through December 31, 2006, or for the fiscal year of the estate.
+If filing for a fiscal year or short year (less than 12 months), enter the month, day, and year the tax year began, and the month, day, and year that it ended at the top of the front page.